ergoplatform/ergodocs/docs/dev/protocol/why.md

 # Discover Ergo: The Blockchain of the Future

-Ergo, a revolutionary proof-of-work smart contract platform, is designed to bring the future of financial interactions to the present.
+Ergo is a next-generation smart contract platform that ensures the economic freedom of ordinary people through secure, accessible, and decentralized financial tools.

 It is backed by a powerful and secure scripting language, a suite of powerful zero-knowledge proofs, and a foundation rooted in the best principles and research in cryptography and blockchain technology.

+/// admonition | Keep up to date!
+    type: tip

 Stay updated with our [Monthly Wrap-Ups on Substack](https://substack.com/@ergoplatform) for the latest developments.
+///

 ## The Vision Behind Ergo